osmarks/potatOS/README.md

 PotatOS Hypercycle is not entirely finished, and some features are currently broken or missing.
 If you want more "stability", consider [PotatOS Tau](https://pastebin.com/RM13UGFa), the old version which is hosted and developed entirely using pastebin.

+You obviously want to install it now, so do this: `pastebin run 7HSiHybr`.

 ## Features

 Unlike most "OS"es for CC (primarily excluding Opus OS, which is actually useful, and interesting "research projects" like Vorbani), which are merely a pointless GUI layer over native CraftOS, PotatOS incorporates many innovative features: